Skip to main content Skip to main navigation Skip to search

 Import conditions can be found on the Biosecurity Import Conditions (BICON) system.
 This database lists the categories of goods that can be imported into Australia and stipulates the import conditions that are required to manage the biosecurity risk posed by these goods.
 The BICON help page and task card provides information and tips to help you search BICON.
 All standard permit cases will identify that a permit is required before importing the goods and list each of the conditions required to do so.
 The information in BICON is the same information that the department’s border staff use when inspecting and clearing goods arriving in the country.

-Permit applicants must self-assess whether they are able to meet all of the import conditions for a standard permit.
+Permit applicants must self-assess whether they are able to meet all of the import conditions before applying for a standard permit.
 If you meet all of these conditions, then you can apply for a standard permit.

 What happens if you are unable to meet all the conditions for a standard permit?